AlanLuu/lox-go/doc/log.md

     - If `index` is out of range, this method throws a runtime error
 - `logger.outputIs(file)`, which returns `true` if the file that the current logger object logs to is the same as the specified file argument and `false` otherwise
 - `logger.prefix()`, which returns the optional prefix string associated with the current logger object as a string
+- `logger.print(...args)`, which logs the specified arguments to the output file associated with the current logger object
 - `logger.println(...args)`, which logs the specified arguments to the output file associated with the current logger object
 - `logger.printSave(...args)`, which saves the log line generated from the specified arguments as a string in a list in the current logger object rather than logging it to the output file associated with the current logger object
 - `logger.printSaved()`, which logs all saved log lines in the current logger object to the output file associated with the current logger object